marmelroy/Format/README.md

 General.Distance // 30 feet
 ```

-Please note that the distance formatter assumes the number represents the distance in meters before formatting it to the current locale's preferred unit.
+Please note that the distance formatter assumes the number represents the distance in meters before converting and formatting it to the current locale's preferred unit.

 ## Address Formatting

-Different cultures have different ways of displaying addresses.
+Different cultures have [different ways of displaying addresses](https://en.wikipedia.org/wiki/Address_(geography)#Address_format).
 Format includes an extension on CLPlacemark that converts the addressDictionary to a formatted string in the current locale.

 ```swift
 let address = placemark.format()